 Syl Sylvain and Johnny Thunders

-When I asked Syl to tell me the sleaziest story he could about the Dolls, he hesitated and explained that everything they did came naturally.
-But he didn't have any problem when it came to the sleaziest person involved with the Dolls - Malcolm McLaren!
+When I begged Syl to divulge the sleaziest story he could about the Dolls, he hesitated and said that everything they did came naturally.
+But he didn't have any problem when it came to the sleaziest person involved with the Dolls — that would be Malcolm McLaren.

-"Malcolm used to say he was our manager," says Syl.
+"Malcolm used to say he was our manager," remarks Syl.
 "Well, that's the sleaziest story I've ever heard!
-Anybody that could've gotten us red pants could've been our manager!"
+Anybody that could've gotten us red pants could've been our manager."

 Sylvain Sylvain released in 1979 (RCA)

-"He kept telling me about these kids (Steve Jones, Paul Cook and Glen Matlock) who hung out at his store, and how he could get them to do anything he wanted.
+It's a little-known story, but shortly after the Dolls broke up, Malcolm approached Syl about becoming the lead singer of the Sex Pistols.
+"He kept telling me about these kids [Steve Jones, Paul Cook and Glen Matlock] who hung out at his store, and how he could get them to do anything he wanted.
 It just sounded to me like another Dolls, and I didn't want to be part of another thing like that.
 I didn't want to be a politician.
 I wanted to do something musical."

 Criminals 45 "The Kids Are Back" b/w

-After the Criminals broke up, Syl released a great self-titled solo album, then almost a year later he formed the Teardrops with Rosie Rex and Danny Reid.
+After the Criminals broke up, Syl issued a wonderfully poppy self-titled solo album, and in 1980 he formed the Teardrops with Rosie Rex and Danny Reid.

 "Our show is all history," comments Syl.
 "We even do a couple of Dolls' and Criminals' numbers.
 It depends.
 If people call out stuff and they know things, we'll do it for them."

-Of course, Syl has his own definition of the Teardrops' bopping sound: "We call it Puerto Rican- reggae.
+Of course, Syl has his own definition of the Teardrops' bopping beat: "We call it Puerto Rican-reggae.
 You know, the record company didn't like that.
 They said, 'We won't be able to sell that.'
-And I said, 'With the advertising you put out last year, I need something that's going to self-advertise!"
+And I said, 'With the advertising you put out last year, I need something that's going to self-advertise.'"